Birregurra, VIC

 Where is Birregurra?

-Birregurra is a suburb of Victoria, Australia.
+Birregurra is a suburb of Victoria, Australia, in the Colac Otway local government area.

 What is the population of Birregurra?